-For the past few years, California has run into its share of financial problems, including unemployment funds owing the federal government, unfulfilled pension promises, and expensive public works projects.
+For the past few years, California has run into its share of financial problems, including unemployment funds owing to the federal government, unfulfilled pension promises, and expensive public works projects.
 A task force estimated that California’s debt ranged anywhere from $167 billion to $335 billion, and the strain on the state’s finances is symbolic of the struggles that its residents face every day.

 For those living in Los Angeles, these struggles are all too real.
 The median rent for a studio apartment in Santa Monica is a whopping $2,010 a month.
 The average cost of living in LA is 27 percent higher than the national average, while the minimum wage in California is currently only $8 an hour.
 This puts a major strain on residents, who may need the help of a credit advisor or debt management program.